What Are FHA Lender Overlays And What Are Typical Overlays

 Typical FHA Lender Overlays

-The common overlays most lender have are the following:
+The common overlays most lenders have are the following:

 - Credit Score Overlays